This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Solution #4: Be with Supportive People

 Relationships are all we have in life.
 You are worth the time, the attention, and the effort.
-And so are the people that you’ve been keeping yourself from.
+And so are the people you’ve been keeping yourself from.

 This is my challenge to you.
 It has two parts.

-Most of all, enjoy the project and the opportunity to help out at least one other person.
+Most of all, enjoy the project and the opportunity to help at least one other person.
 Enjoy the distraction from your depression.
 You’re focusing on something good and positive.
 You’re thinking beyond yourself.
 You’re getting started with taking massive, inspired action.
 And you’re also beginning to spend time with supportive people.

 Depression isn’t as much of a taboo topic as it used to be.
 Thankfully, it’s getting to be safer to talk about it.